JSH32/Backpack/src/database/entity/README.md

 ## SeaORM Database models
-These are automatically generated with some edits for sonyflake.
-Be careful when regenerating since it will remove functions in "ActiveModelBehavior"
+These are automatically generated with some manual edits for sonyflake.
+Be careful when regenerating and make sure to generate to a new directory and cross reference the changes.